edamontology/edam-sandbox/docs/spellingMistake.md

-# Possible spelling mistake in concept definition or comment.
+# Possible spelling mistake in concept definition or comment

 **Problem:** The concept definition or comment(s) contain a possible spelling mistake.